 Your Facebook ad is like a candy wrapper.
 It tempts people to click on your ad to discover the sweet deal on the landing page.

-Split testing multiple value offers can produce fascinating insights, such as:
+Split testing multiple value offers can produce fascinating insights, such as

-- Which offer is more compelling to the target audience, making them click on the ad.
+- which offer is more compelling to the target audience, making them click on the ad

-- Which UVP has a higher ROI, leading by the number of conversions and sales.
+- which UVP has a higher ROI, leading by the number of conversions and sales

-9) A/B test calls-to-action
+9. A/B test CTAs

-While “Learn More” is the most widely used Facebook ad call-to-action in Facebook ads, it isn’t always the best choice in terms of ROI.
+While “Learn More” is the most widely used call-to-action in Facebook ads, it isn’t always the best choice in terms of ROI.

 4 tips and ideas for split testing calls-to-action